Otavalo Ecuador – Things to do beyond the Market

 WALK TO THE PEGUCHE WATERFALL

-Then, when I realized it was closed to the Condor Park I thought I would make both visits on the same day.
+Then, when I realized it was close to the Condor Park, I thought I would make both visits on the same day.
 Only later I realized that the road marked in google map was not accessible by car, so the taxi would need to go all the way to Otavalo and you will need to walk from there, but where the taxi drops you off, it will still be closer than if you start off your walk from the center.

-I went on a Saturday and it was quite busy but I am sure if you go on a weekday you might be on your own.
+I went on a Saturday, and it was quite busy, but I am sure if you go on a weekday, you might be on your own.
 I felt quite safe although I was alone, but, as I said, there were quite a few tourists.

-It’s a short trip that you can do in half a day taking it easy.
+It’s a short trip that you can do in half a day, taking it easy.

 VISIT THE MOJANDA LAKE AND WHILE YOU ARE THERE CLIMB THE FUYA FUYA AND THE WATERFALLS OF TAXOPAMBA

 Ok, I need to make a confession here.
-But first I will tell you how to get there, then I will humiliate myself. 🙂
+But first, I will tell you how to get there, then I will humiliate myself. 🙂

 There you can decide if you wish to climb the Fuya Fuya Mountain or take other roads that take you halfway around the lake and then on to another 2 lakes.

-Some people bring their tents and camp there which must be wonderful, if you are in a company or you are not afraid to be alone in nature in the darkness (like me).
+Some people bring their tents and camp there, which must be wonderful, if you are in a company or you are not afraid to be alone in nature in the darkness (like me).

 I arrived there with all the intention to hike the Fuya Fuya I was told it was easy and with no risk to get lost.
 Ok, I thought, I can do this.